 OpenAthens administration and end-user access all occurs over https.
 If you are restricting secure traffic, you will need to allow certain hostnames.
 See: What are the hostnames I need to allow my users to connect to from within my network

 Email generated by the system may come from either of these domains.

-If your end-users get email via your own email servers, then bulk creation of accounts by the library may see thousands of emails being sent to your domain over a short period of time.
+If your end-users get email via your own email servers, then bulk creation of accounts by the library may see hundreds or thousands of emails being sent to your domain over a short period of time.
 You may need to white-list domains, or ask the library to limit bulk creation to smaller batches.

 Mandatory data fields